 Simon has managed the design and assessment of over 50 wind farms both onshore and offshore.

-Daniel has been responsible for many aspects of the operations of Constantine’s wind fleet, now consisting of over 190 turbines, for over 3 years.
+Daniel has been responsible for many aspects of the operations of Constantine’s wind fleet, and plays a key part in acquistions and site development, the fleet now consisting of nearly 200 turbines, for almost 5 years.